RazrFalcon/ttf-parser/README.md

 ### Features

-- A high-level API.
+- A high-level API, for people who doesn't know how TrueType works internally.
+  Basically, no direct access to font tables.
 - Zero allocations.
-- Zero dependencies.
+- Zero required dependencies.
+Logging is enabled by default.
 - `no_std` compatible.
 - Fast.
 - Stateless.